spencerpauly/awesome-notion/README.md

 - [Notion Page to HTML](https://github.com/asnunes/notion-page-to-html) - NodeJS tool to convert public notion pages to HTML.
 - [notion2md](https://github.com/echo724/notion2md) - Convert your Notion file to markdown - built on-top of notion-py.
 - [notion4ever](https://github.com/MerkulovDaniil/notion4ever) - Python tool for export all your content of Notion page using official Notion API.
 Includes: all nested subpages, markdown files and HTMLs, nice urls.
+- [notion-exporter](https://github.com/yannbolliger/notion-exporter) - CLI and library for exporting .md and .csv files from any Notion.so page.
+-
 ## Contribute

 Contributions are always welcome!